jqueryscript/awesome-chatgpt-plugins/README.md

  **Appy Pie App Builder**    | AI-powered Text-to-App Generator turns your app idea into Android and iOS apps- just provide text input.
  **Argil AI**                | Generate images without learning how to prompt.
  **ArtCollection**           | Search through millions of art pieces from The Metropolitan Museum of Art.
+ **ArticleCreator**          | An AI-based platform designed for rapidly and automatically writing all kinds of articles.
+ **arXiv Xplorer**           | Discover, read, reference, and search through all arXiv papers.
  **ASH**                     | ASH by lagogal.com.
 Currently it provides currency converter.
  **Ask About Austin**        | A tool that allows the user to get information about Austin Poor.
  **Ask Link Bot**            | Conversational bot to ask a question about a link and receive an answer based on that.